The run down of events for the day is as follows:

 The Dook is the first event in Broughty Ferry and Dundee and can boast being the largest in Scotland.
 The event also raises valuable donations for many charities as most dookers raise sponsorship by taking part.
 To celebrate the Millennium a relay team of club members swam from Tayport to Broughty Ferry on the 1st of January when the temperature that day was 2°C but has been recorded lower at minus -3°C in previous years.
 The relay was the first ever crossing attempted on a New Year's Day and most of the team could only tolerate the cold water for three minutes at a time.
 Recorded time for the crossing was 45minutes.

-If you would like to participate in the Dook you can enter and pay on-line ......come and join us fall the fun!
+If you would like to participate in the Dook you can enter and pay on-line ......come and join us for the fun!